sporadic-labs/tile-extruder/README.md

 const tileset = map.addTilesetImage("tileset", "tileset-extruded", 48, 48, 1, 2);
 ```

 Note: you'll have to adjust your margin & spacing because of the extrusion.
-If you had no margin & spacing, then the new margin is 1px and the spacing is 2px.
+If you had no margin & spacing, then a tileset that has been extruded by 1px will have a margin of 1px and a spacing of 2px.

+Tips:
+- depending on your use case, you may need to extrude the tileset by more than 1px.
+E.g. if you are zooming the camera in Phaser, you may still end up with rendering artifacts.
+See the [example](https://github.com/sporadic-labs/tile-extruder/blob/master/examples/phaser/main.js) for usage with panning/zooming.

 ## Tileset Credits